tirthalpatel/Learning-Spring/gs-spring-boot/gs-spring-boot-app/README.md

 	        <scope>compile</scope>
 	    </dependency>

-* Created SwaggerConfig.java to enable Swagger.
+* Create SwaggerConfig.java to enable Swagger.

 * This enables to test REST APIs using swagger UI in browser: http://localhost:8080/swagger-ui.html